accesscode-2-1/unit-5/lessons/5 static.md

 In this lesson, we'll examine **static** fields, methods, and initializers and how they relate to each other.
 We'll consider some common idioms for using them, and also some anti-patterns.

-If time permits, we'll look at some ways Java provides to put a classes inside another classes.
+If time permits, we'll look at some ways Java provides to put a class inside another class.

 ## Static fields